aelvan/Imager-Craft/README.md

 **images**: An array of Imager_ImageModel objects, or anything else that support the interface.
 **descriptior**: A string indicating which size descriptor should be used in the srcset. *Only 'w' is supported at the moment.*

+### craft.imager.getDominantColor(image [, quality=10, colorValue='hex'])
+Gets the dominant color of an image.
+Uses [Color Thief](https://github.com/ksubileau/color-thief-php) for all the magic.

+**image**: Image to get dominant color from.
+Can be any of the types that transformImage can handle.
+**quality**: Calculation accuracy of the dominant color.
+1 is the highest quality, 10 is the default.
+Be aware that there is a trade-off between quality and speed/memory consumption!
+**colorValue**: Indicates which data format the returned color is in.
+Allowed values are `'hex'` (default) and `'rgb'`.
+If rgb is selected, the value is an array with red as index 0, green as index 1 and blue as index 2.

+### craft.imager.getColorPalette(image [, $colorCount=8, quality=10, colorValue='hex'])
+Gets the color palette of an image.
+Uses [Color Thief](https://github.com/ksubileau/color-thief-php) for all the magic.

+**image**: Image to get palette from.
+Can be any of the types that transformImage can handle.
+**colorCount**: Number of colors to include in palette.
+**quality**: Calculation accuracy of the dominant color.
+1 is the highest quality, 10 is the default.
+Be aware that there is a trade-off between quality and speed/memory consumption!
+**colorValue**: Indicates which data format the returned color is in.
+Allowed values are `'hex'` (default) and `'rgb'`.
+If rgb is selected, the value is an array with red as index 0, green as index 1 and blue as index 2.

+### craft.imager.hex2rgb(color)
+Converts a hexadecimal color value to rgb.
+Input value must be a string.
+Output value is an array with red as index 0, green as index 1 and blue as index 2.

+### craft.imager.rgb2hex(color)
+Converts a rgb color value to hexadecimal.
+Input value must be an array with red as index 0, green as index 1 and blue as index 2.
+Output value is a string.

 Transform parameters
 ---